bowheart/react-zedux/docs/gettingStarted/overview.md

 import { render } from 'react-dom'
 import { StoreApi, createContext } from 'react-zedux'

+// Create a store api.
+This will create a new Zedux store every
-class CounterApi extends StoreApi {
+// time the context's Provider is mounted. class CounterApi extends StoreApi {
   store = createStore().hydrate(0)

-  static actors = {
+  // Some bound inducer factories static actors = {
     increment: () => state => state + 1,
     decrement: () => state => state - 1
   }
 }

+// Create the context...
 const CounterContext = createContext(CounterApi)

+// ...provide it...
 function Counter() {
   return (
     <CounterContext.Provider>